DworkinLab/Bio720/README.md

 # Bio720

-*Please note: this page is currently a stub with minimal information!!*

 ## Course Summary
 This is the page for Bio720 (2016), a practical introduction to fundamental computational skills for biologists.
+This is taught through the Biology Department at McMaster University, but most course materials are freely available to anyone interested.

 ## Class time and location
-Weekly, on Mondays 6 - 8 PM, MDCL 3017
+TBD.
+First organizational meeting will be held in the Life Sciences Building (LSB) room 213A (off the lounge) at 2:00-2:30pm Friday September 7th, 2018.

 ## Background assumed for students
 For this class we are not assuming students have background in programming/scripting, nor in bioinformatics.
-We do assume that students have a working knowledge of basic molecular biology and genetics and have basic familiarity with using computers.
+We do assume that students have a working knowledge of basic molecular biology and genetics and have basic familiarity with using computers. i.e. you can figure out

 # What students will need
 A laptop with internet access and the ability to install several programs (in particular, `R`, `Python` and a shell emulator in not using a Mac (OS X) or linux.